stevekuznetsov/expo/docs/pages/tutorial/initialize-app.md

 - [Clone the repository](#clone-the-repository)
 - [Manually initialize with `create-expo-app`](#manually-initialize-with-create-expo-app)

-Whichever way you choose to initialize the app, open the repository in your favorite IDE.
-We're using Visual Studio Code for our examples.
+Choose a way to initialize your app and after initializing it, open the project repository in your favorite code editor or IDE.
+Throughout this tutorial, we are using VS Code for our examples.

 ### Clone the repository